 Why You Have No Followers On Instagram

-I am active in the blogging groups on Facebook I have been noticing a resurgence of bloggers talking about purchasing an ad on Instagram because their engagement is going down.
+I am active in the blogging groups on Facebook I have seen bloggers asking about purchasing an ad on Instagram because their engagement is going down.

-Problem is if you’re already at the point were you considering spending money to fix your Instagram account it’s not going to help you.
+Problem is if you’re already at the point where you are considering spending money to fix your Instagram account it will not help you.

 It may work for the accounts that have thousands of followers.
-Unless the ad is for tutorials or contests, they usually do not work.
-If you want followers, click bait is not going to help.
+Unless the ad is for tutorials or contests, they rarely work.
+If you want followers, click bait will not help.

-The problem is if you want to find people that are going to engage with your account.
-You could stand on the street corner and wave at every car in the hopes of meeting new people.
-Chances are nobody’s going to get out the car and talk to you; people may wave back that’s about it.
+You want followers that will engage with your account.
+You could stand on the street corner and wave at every car hoping to meet new people.
+People may wave back but that’s about it.

-Chances are you are making huge mistakes when it comes to Instagram.
+Chances are you are making huge mistakes with Instagram.
 Stop joining engagement pods to start.
 Every time I hear someone talk about Instagram pods I know where this conversation will go.
-Most pod members are not even following you so is it helping your account if someone that’s not following you is liking your pictures every once a while?
+Most pod members are not even following you so is it helping your account if someone that’s not following you likes your pictures every once a while?

 Engagement Pods are a massive waste of time.
 Not to mention you will get a lot of lame comments.
 Pod leaders make rules, but in large pods, it's hard to enforce.
-A random non-follower posting great shot is not going to help you grow.
-You may get five or twenty comments, but that will cost you the time it takes you to post five or twenty comments.
+A random non-follower posting great shot will not help you grow.
+You may get five or twenty comments, but that will cost you the time you take to post five or twenty comments.

-Click bait, excessive selfies, sexy photos are a colossal waste of time.
+Click bait, excessive selfies, and sexy photos are a colossal waste of time.
 Buying likes and comments or posting in blog groups for likes and comments for pictures like this is common.
-I’m not calling her out, but someone I am acquainted published a picture of her butt in tight pants in hopes of getting more attention.
+I’m not calling her out, but someone I am acquainted published a picture of her butt in tight pants hoping to get more attention.
 She is doing everything wrong trying to get attention for her website.
-She is not a fitness blogger her behind is irrelvant to her niche.
+She is not a fitness blogger so her behind is irrelevant to her niche.
 It’s obvious she bought comments because it is a picture of a butt and someone comments that her shoes are great.
 You can’t even see her shoes.

-I see blunders like this and worse all of the time.
+I see crappy pictures like this and worse often.

-Yeah, people will look at pictures like that, but you’re not going to be getting quality comments and they sure as heck are not going to get women to follow your blog.
-Your attracting perverts, not quality followers especially when you’re trying to attract women in your demographic read your blog.
+Those pictures get views but you’re not going to get quality comments.
+This is also not the best way to get women to follow your blog.
+You're attracting perverts, not quality followers when you’re trying to attract women in your demographic read your blog.

 If you are a female blogger in your 20s to 40s remember who you are trying to attract.
-Think about what you want to see on Instagram.
+Think about what you want to see.
 Do you want to see someone’s butt, duckface, or tongue?
 Posting a ton of pictures of yourself if you are a fashion blogger and you’re taking pictures of your clothing are one thing most people get that.
-If your a beauty influencer posting pictures of your new makeup looks that's appropriate as well.
+If you're a beauty, influencer posting pictures of your new makeup looks that's appropriate.

-I do not want to see a picture of you every day.
-Your followers probably feel the same.
-Kids are cute but unless your a mom blogger with moms following you no one wants to see dozens of posts about your kids.
+I don't want to see a daily selfie.
+Your followers feel the same.
+Kids are cute but unless you're a mom blogger with moms following you, no one wants to see dozens of posts about your kids.
 Whining about your personal life or ranting is terrible too.
 That will get you unfollowed.
 There is a difference between friends and followers.
 Remember this is a professional account for you.
 Run your Instagram like a business.
 If you would not want your boss or mom to see, it delete it.

 I want to see good pictures.
-I want to look at things that I want to buy.
+Show me things I want to buy.
 Places I want to go.
 Things that make me think, or smile.
 Instagram is all about the pictures.
-If your images are poor quality or you just post randomly and post whatever you feel you're hurting yourself.
+If your images are poor quality or you post randomly and post whatever you feel you're hurting yourself.
 Be consistent.

-You can work hard to get more followers but if your posting inconsistent or poor content it won't help.
+You can work hard to get more followers but if you're posting inconsistent or poor content, it won't help.

 Get the deadweight out.
-Get an app to help you unfollow users that are not following you back.
-For now on only follow accounts you genuinely care about or like.
-Don’t follow people just because you think they’re going to follow you.
-The more people you follow, the less likely you will be able to engage with the people who follow you.
+Get an app to help you unfollow users are not following you back.
+Only follow accounts you care about or like.
+Don’t follow people just because you think they will follow you.
+The more people you follow, the less likely you will engage with the people who follow you.

 My method may be unusual to you, but if you want positive engagement and growth, you have to work for it.
-My approach can be a little confusing for some people.
+My approach can be confusing.
 The gist is if you give you shall receive.

 For example, I am a Disney Instagrammer.
-I’m going look at my primary competition.
+My goal is to look at my primary competition.
 I check out accounts that have over 5,000 followers and high engagement.
-I also check out new profiles that are increasing.
-I scroll through their pictures and start looking at who is commenting on photos and who’s liking pictures.
-I’m going to go to those people’s profiles and look at them.
+I scroll through their pictures and look at who is commenting on photos and liking pictures.
+Click on those profiles.

-Now if this person has Disney pictures and posts content I enjoy I follow them.
-If they are posting things, I find it to be offensive/in poor taste, political, or I think that we don’t have anything in common I hit the back button right away.
+Now if this person has Disney pictures and posts content, I enjoy I follow them.
+If they are posting things, I find it to be offensive/in poor taste, political, or I think we have nothing in common I hit the back button right away.
 I follow the accounts I like and engage with them right away if possible.